andreashuber69/net-worth/README.md

 <h1 align="center">Net Worth</h1>

+Gain a quick overview of your precious metal and crypto assets!

 If you primarily store your wealth in 'unconventional' assets like precious metals and cryptocurrencies, it seems difficult to get an overview of your current financial situation.